Privacy: Police and government

 Police and citizens often conflict on what degree the police can intrude a citizen's digital privacy.
 For instance, in 2012, the Supreme Court ruled unanimously in United States v.
 Jones (565 U.S. 400), in the case of Antoine Jones who was arrested of drug possession using a GPS tracker on his car that was placed without a warrant, that warrantless tracking infringes the Fourth Amendment.
+A comparable question reached the European Court of Human Rights in Uzun v.
+Germany (2010), where a suspect challenged covert GPS surveillance used to gather evidence against him; the Court found no violation of the right to privacy under Article 8 of the European Convention on Human Rights, reasoning that the surveillance was limited in duration and pursued a legitimate aim of preventing serious crime — a notably different outcome from the warrant requirement later set out in the US case.
 The Supreme Court also justified that there is some "reasonable expectation of privacy" in transportation since the reasonable expectation of privacy had already been established under Griswold v.
 Connecticut (1965).
 The Supreme Court also further clarified that the Fourth Amendment did not only pertain to physical instances of intrusion but also digital instances, and thus United States v.
 Jones became a landmark case.

 In 2014, the Supreme Court ruled unanimously in Riley v.
 California (573 U.S. 373), where David Leon Riley was arrested after he was pulled over for driving on expired license tags when the police searched his phone and discovered that he was tied to a shooting, that searching a citizen's phone without a warrant was an unreasonable search, a violation of the Fourth Amendment.
 The Supreme Court concluded that the cell phones contained personal information different from trivial items, and went beyond to state that information stored on the cloud was not necessarily a form of evidence.
 Riley v.
 California evidently became a landmark case, protecting the digital protection of citizen's privacy when confronted with the police.

 A recent notable occurrence of the conflict between law enforcement and a citizen in terms of digital privacy has been in the 2018 case, Carpenter v.
-United States (585 U.S. ____).
+United States (585 U.S. 296).
 In this case, the FBI used cell phone records without a warrant to arrest Timothy Ivory Carpenter on multiple charges, and the Supreme Court ruled that the warrantless search of cell phone records violated the Fourth Amendment, citing that the Fourth Amendment protects "reasonable expectations of privacy" and that information sent to third parties still falls under data that can be included under "reasonable expectations of privacy".